 After finding Linda’s comment and connecting by phone in late November 2025, I pointed her toward the IRS Form 5695, which is the form used to claim residential energy credits.
 She went quiet for a moment on the call, then said she’d look at it over the weekend.
 When she followed up a week later, her tone had shifted.

 She had decided to move forward with the heat pump replacement she’d been postponing.
-She chose a contractor she’d worked alongside professionally, negotiated the installation down to $6,480, and confirmed the unit met the IRS efficiency requirements — a minimum SEER2 rating of 15.2 for split systems in the southern region, per Department of Energy guidelines
+She chose a contractor she’d worked alongside professionally, negotiated the installation down to $6,480, and confirmed the unit met the IRS efficiency requirements — a minimum SEER2 rating of 15.2 for split systems in the southern region, per Department of Energy guidelines.
+She also added attic insulation at $890, which qualified under the second credit subcategory.

 Leave a Reply